Partnerships for Person-Centered and Participant-Directed Long-Term Services and Supports (Partnerships) Project (2013-2016)

-The Social Work Department at Plymouth State University is a participant in a national project, funded by the John A. Hartford Foundation through the Council on Social Work Education (CSWE), to support geriatric enrichment in the curriculum of accredited undergraduate and graduate social work programs.
-PSU is one of 24 accredited baccalaureate social work (B.S.W.) programs in the country that received funding for this initiative.
+The Social Work Department at Plymouth State University was privileged to be a participant in a national project (2002-2004), funded by the John A. Hartford Foundation through the Council on Social Work Education (CSWE), to support geriatric enrichment in the curriculum of accredited undergraduate and graduate social work programs.
+PSU was one of 24 accredited baccalaureate social work (B.S.W.) programs in the country that received funding for this initiative.
 For more information about the national project and related resources, please refer to the national Web site at www.gswi.org.
 The purpose of the project was to prepare Social Work students with cultural awareness, knowledge and skills to enhance the health and well-being of older adults and their families.

-The Gerorich project at PSU has:
+The Gerorich project at PSU had the opportunity to: